cognitom/riot-mixin-pack/dom-event/README.md

 ## Custom events

-We can trigger the name as we like.
-But be aware that nobody listen it at default.
+We can trigger names as we like.
+But be aware that nobody listens them at default.
 For example:

 ```html
 <my-tag onpush={ doSomething } />